Billie Eilish: 2023–present: Hit Me Hard and Soft and acting debut

-On April 8, 2024, Eilish announced her third studio album, Hit Me Hard and Soft, which was released on May 17, 2024.
-She announced a tour to support the album, Hit Me Hard and Soft: The Tour, on April 29, 2024, with concerts in North America, Oceania and Europe between September 2024 and July 2025.
-Also in April, Eilish was announced to be the next "featured artist" inside the Fortnite spin-off game Fortnite Festival, along with an unlockable outfit in the game.
-While on a visit to London due to the success of the recently released album in the UK, Eilish appeared alongside London-based content creator Amelia Dimoldenberg on her web series Chicken Shop Date, which was dubbed as the "flirtiest episode yet", and also appeared as a guest host for children's channel CBeebies' bedtime story.
+On April 8, 2024, Eilish announced her third studio album, Hit Me Hard and Soft, which was released on May 17.
+Also in April, she was announced to be the next "featured artist" inside the Fortnite spin-off game Fortnite Festival, along with an unlockable outfit in the game.
+While on a visit to London due to her album's success in the UK, Eilish appeared alongside London-based content creator Amelia Dimoldenberg on her web series Chicken Shop Date, which was dubbed as the "flirtiest episode yet", and also appeared as a guest host for children's channel CBeebies' bedtime story.
 In August, Eilish featured on a remix of Charli XCX's "Guess", a song from the deluxe version of the latter's album Brat, accompanied by a video containing scenes of Eilish in a bulldozer and the pair surrounded by piles of women's underwear, which were donated to the charity I Support the Girls.
-On August 11, 2024, Eilish performed "Birds of a Feather" on Belmont Shore, Long Beach, during the 2024 Summer Olympics closing ceremony as part of the handover to Los Angeles, which would host the Games in 2028.
+On August 11, Eilish performed "Birds of a Feather" on Belmont Shore, Long Beach, during the 2024 Summer Olympics closing ceremony as part of the handover to Los Angeles, which would host the Games in 2028.
+She embarked on Hit Me Hard and Soft: The Tour to support Hit Me Hard and Soft, with 106 concerts in North America, Oceania, Europe, and Asia between September 2024 and November 2025.

+In March 2026, it was reported that Eilish was in "advanced talks" to make her film acting debut as lead character Esther Greenwood in a Sarah Polley-directed adaptation of Sylvia Plath's The Bell Jar.
+Eilish's Hit Me Hard and Soft: The Tour (Live in 3D) concert film, which she co-directed and produced with James Cameron, was theatrically released on May 8, 2026.

 Artistry

+Influences

+Musicians such as (left to right) the Beatles, Tyler, the Creator, and Lana Del Rey have influenced Eilish and her music.

+Eilish grew up listening to the Beatles, Justin Bieber, Green Day, the 1975, Arctic Monkeys, Nine Inch Nails, Linkin Park, and Lana Del Rey.
+She has named the Beatles as her greatest musical inspiration, crediting the band for inspiring "95% of [her] love for music".
+She has said that stumbling upon Aurora's "Runaway" on YouTube inspired her to pursue a career in music.
+Hip-hop is her favorite genre of music.